Advivo’s Managing Partner, Leon Stephan, explores some ways you can improve your business’ performance to make the most of the new financial year.

 Review your budgets and set goals

 Budgets are not just for major projects.
 Each time a new financial year rolls around, you should be taking the time to review your full budget vs actuals for the past year to identify and explain any variances.
-This will form a key part in confirming your budget forecast for the next 12 months, including seasonal and other impacts such as Christmas trading/closures.
+This will form a key part of confirming your budget forecast for the next 12 months, including seasonal and other impacts such as Christmas trading/closures.

 Set your business up for success

-The benefits of budgeting should never be underestimated when running a business including:
+The benefits of budgeting should never be underestimated when running a business, including:

 Financial health

 Without a budget, it is impossible for you to know the financial health of your business and whether you have met or exceeded your goals.
-Monitoring your finances allows you to develop strategies to fix problems before they become major issues as well as to minimise any spending that is not part of the plan.
+Monitoring your finances allows you to develop strategies to fix problems before they become major issues, as well as to minimise any spending that is not part of the plan.

 Strategic planning